Helping calm fears and navigate treatment options

 At Adena, we provide nurse navigators to help cancer patients “navigate” through the complex and sometimes confusing journey of battling cancer.
 Navigators are trained to assist with every step of care – from scheduling appointments, arranging transportation, assisting with financial counseling or just answering questions.
 The Adena Cancer Center has four specialized patient navigators to assist, lung cancer, head and neck cancer, breast cancer and colorectal cancer patients.

-Lindsay Kemper, RN, breast cancer nurse navigator
+Lindsay Kemper, RN, Nurse Navigator

 Lindsay has been with Adena Health System since 2007 and became a nurse navigator in October 2012.
 Prior to that, she was a chemotherapy infusion nurse.
 Lindsay found her niche in nursing; working closely with patients and advocating for them to make sure their treatment goes smoothly led her to become a nurse navigator.
 “As a nurse navigator, I get to develop close relationships with my patients, which is extremely important to them during this very difficult time and so rewarding to me”.